 IELTS Academic is thought to be somewhat more challenging, especially Writing.
 But in Reading you will need fewer correct answers to get a higher band score.
 For example: 32 marks = Band 7.0.

-On the other hand, General Training IELTS is believed to be a bit easier, but in certain sections will need more marks to achieve a better result.
+On the other hand, IELTS general is believed to be a bit easier, but in certain sections will need more marks to achieve a better result.
 For example: 32 marks = Band 6.5.